 Fire Prevention and Administrative Controls Programs

-ire prevention and administrative controls program degradations focus on issues related to hot work fire watches and combustible materials controls.
+Fire prevention and administrative controls program degradations focus on issues related to hot work fire watches and combustible materials controls.

 Hot work fire watch degradations rated as high focus on those issues that might render hot work fire watches ineffective at promptly suppressing hot work fires.
 The available experience demonstrates that a hot work fire watch is an effective means of mitigating hot work fires.
 At least 2 out of 3 hot work fires in the fire event database used to generate NSAC-178 (Reference 18) were promptly suppressed through actions of the fire watch.
 Degradations to the hot work fire watch fire suppression capability will be taken as indicative of a high degradation and the fire frequency will be increased accordingly.